 Who Arranges and Who Pays?

 Mainly, it is the importer who has the responsibility to arrange for the pre-shipment inspection.
 The responsibility of the exporter is to make available the cargo for inspection.
-Also, the importer has to coordinate with the freight forwarder to make sure all the details, documents, and cargo are available for inspection.
+Also, the importer has to coordinate with the freight forwarder to ensure all the details, documents, and cargo are available for inspection.

 Usually, it is the importer or the importing nation government who bears the inspection cost.
 However, there are cases, such as supplementary inspection visits, when the inspection company charges the exporter.